Biomedical Informatics vs Healthcare Informatics: A Side-by-side Comparison

 ---|---|---|

 Definition | Biomedical informatics is a branch of health informatics.
-This interdisciplinary field attempts to analyze the biomedical data to solve problems and discover the best way to improve human health.
+This interdisciplinary field attempts to analyze biomedical data to solve problems and discover the best way to improve human health.
 Biomedical informatics focuses on both traditional and computational methods in biology and medicine, as well as research in genomics, proteomics, pharmacology, and other medical disciplines. |

 The ultimate goal of health informatics, also known as healthcare informatics, is to help clinicians provide superior healthcare.
-It is the practice of acquiring and studying health data, using medical concepts along with health information technology systems.
-The field is an integration of many disciplines such as computer science, healthcare sciences, cognitive science, and information science for assisting in the management of healthcare information.
+It is acquiring and studying health data, using medical concepts and health information technology systems.
+The field integrates many disciplines, such as computer science, healthcare sciences, cognitive science, and information science to assist in managing healthcare information.
 It is often used to describe the use of technology to improve patient care and better outcomes.
-Health informatics is a broader concept than biomedical informatics and directly related to healthcare treatment. |
+Health informatics is a broader concept than biomedical informatics and is directly related to healthcare treatment. |

 Subfields | Biomedical informatics, in addition to being a subfield of health informatics, includes the following four subfields: